 - Advocate – Let a friend or parent know you are seeking help so they can support your efforts.

-- Triage – Ask for a triage appointment at the Counseling and Wellness Center (352-392-1575).
+- Brief Consultation – Ask for a brief consultation at the Counseling and Wellness Center (352-392-1575).
 When you meet with the counselor, ask to see a psychiatrist or psychiatric nurse practitioner in SHCC Psychiatry at the Counseling and Wellness Center.

 - Case Manager – If there are no psychiatry appointments, request to meet with the Counseling and Wellness Center case manager or SHCC Psychiatry case manager.
 They will help you find a community psychiatrist.